VictorSyntez/governance/docs/gf_controlled/member_business_policies.md

 ## 3. Activation

 ### Stewards
-A Steward SHOULD submit a utility infrastructure node to the Identity Utility Administrator using the procedures outlined by the Technical Steering Committee after the following dependencies have been resolved:
+A Steward SHOULD submit a utility infrastructure node to the Identity Utility Administrator (Authorised Network Administrator) using the procedures outlined by the Technical Steering Committee after the following dependencies have been resolved:

 1. Have their application approved by the responsible Canadian Credential Network Governing Body.
 1. Complete the onboarding process with the Linux Foundation including the signature of all pertinent contractual instruments.